zmy-ww/TSSA-Net/README.md

-# TSS-Align: Temporal-Semantic-Static Alignment for Functional Brain Network Analysis
+# TSSCAlign: Temporal-Spatial-Semantic Cascaded Alignment Network for Brain Network Decoding

 This repository provides the official implementation of our paper:

-**TSS-Align: Temporal-Semantic-Static Alignment for Functional Brain Network Analysis**
+**TSSCAlign: Temporal-Spatial-Semantic Cascaded Alignment Network for Brain Network Decoding**